 - I have created the mood board for the Thriller genre and created a mid-project survey for the audience to complete so we can see how we are progressing so far from an audience perspective.

-What I still need to complete:
+What I still need to

 - I plan to research into character and location, for example what type of characters would fit into the specific locations that are chosen.
 And the positives and negatives for possible locations that we thought about using.